Commencement-Technology/node-blog-app/README.md

 ## Endpoints
+Below is an overview of the available endpoints and their functionalities.
 - ***To view the Swagger UI schema, navigate to `http://localhost:3000/api-docs` in your browser after running the server.***
 - ***You can test these endpoints via this [Postman](https://www.postman.com/martian-meteor-939359/workspace/alitalhacoban-public-workspace/collection/18754010-ec536be0-b388-478e-baa5-b42ba97295b3?action=share&creator=18754010) collection***